Kkartik14/ph-scraper/README.md

 # Disable stealth features (faster but may hit rate limits)
 python ph_scraper.py --no-stealth

+# Use PST timezone (Product Hunt's timezone) instead of UTC
+python ph_scraper.py --use-pst
 ```

+## Timezone Handling

+Product Hunt operates in Pacific Standard Time (PST).
+This becomes important when scraping "today's" products:

+- By default, the scraper uses UTC time
+- When using `--use-pst`, the scraper will use PST timezone for date calculations
+- Using PST is recommended for the most accurate results since you might miss today's products if it's still the previous day in PST

 ## Getting Product Hunt API Credentials